amromeo/api_r2020/README.md

 1. If you choose to use the the cloud based RStudio instance, all the course content will be pre-loaded.
 2. If you would prefer to run RStudio on your own computer:
    * Download the course material from the course github [repository](https://github.com/amromeo/api_r2019) as a \*.zip file from [here](https://github.com/amromeo/api_r2019/archive/master.zip)
+   * Note: As the course material will be periodically updated, please wait until the week prior to the conference to dowload the zip file
    * Unzip the file to a convenient location (your desktop or documents folder)
    * When you open RStudio, set this location as your working directory